jshun/ligra/README.md

 simply run

 ```
-$ make -j 16
+$ make -j 16  #compiles with 16 threads (thread count can be changed)
 ```

-This is to compile and build with 16 threads in parallel (you can change the number of threads as you like).

 The following commands cleans the directory:
 ```
-$ make clean //removes all executables
+$ make clean #removes all executables
-$ make cleansrc //removes all executables and linked files from the ligra/ or ligra+/ directory
+$ make cleansrc #removes all executables and linked files from the ligra/ or ligra+/ directory
 ```

 Running code in Ligra